 After a hearty breakfast and an early start at a lava beach at Blonduos, we will cycle inland beside the glacial river Blanda on good roads and good gravel tracks.
 Once we leave the coastal area, we leave the tarmac behind for good!
 We will climb gradually until the scenery gives way to classic Icelandic ash terrain.
 This is a big day out on the mileage on this terrain, but it will form a very good intro to Icelandic riding and to the very unique weather conditions.

 Ascent: 1100m (3,608ft).
 Highest elevation is our destination at 650m

 Duration for average rider: Approx 12 hours in the saddle

-ACCOMMODATION AND FOOD: Hut or camping.
+ACCOMMODATION AND FOOD: Camping.
 Breakfast, Dinner provided.
 Pit Stop support will consist of vehicle-based snack-and-go options throughout the bike leg.
 See below for the spec on Pit Stop support.

 DAY FOUR: ANOTHER BIG DAY ON THE BIKES

 We have another day on the bikes today, passing between the two icecaps of Hofsjokull and Langjokull and heading towards the Kerlingarfjoll Highland mountains, using gravel roads and tracks.
 We finally reach our overnight location before reaching the River Pjorsa and RV with our rafting guides, where we will prepare to take on the river the next day.

 Distance: 80km (50 miles)